AsaOfDiamonds/Sprint-Challenge-Node-Express/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.
+        Two of the parts I learned about for Express this week were Middleware and Routing.
+         Since the next 2 questions ask about those I will discuss further in the following questions.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?
+        Middleware helps us with common “routines” or functions that we want to happen (sometimes more than once).
+        Whether it is 3rd part middleware like morgan (for logging), helmet (for security), or something that you create on your own (like maybe a function) to help with your application.
+        It is important to remember that they get executed in the order that they put in the code.
+        From top to bottom and left to right.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?
+        I think a resource is component (like data or routine)

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?
+        Status codes like 200.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?
+        We can use express.Router to to break up our application into sub applications.

 ## Project Setup